perfsonar/docs/install_debian.rst

     apt-get install perfsonar-testpoint

+  During the installation process, you'll be asked to choose a password for the pscheduler database.

   Additionally, you may also install the toolkit service-watcher, ntp, security (firewall rules) and sysctl packages.

   *Optional Packages*